luapower/luapower-all/webb.md

 	google.js           --if using g+ authentication
-	account.js          --if using the standard account widget TODO resetpass.js        --if using the sandard reset password widget TODO config.js           --auto-generated with some values from config.lua ]]
+	account.js          --if using the standard account widget TODO resetpass.js        --if using the sandard reset password widget TODO config.js           --auto-generated with some values from foo_config.lua ]]

 function action.home()